the-singularity-mesh/apigee-proxy-template/README.md

 Issues
 --------

 Any issues in this can be reported by sending an email to info@the-singularity.com.au.
-Please do not file issues about security.